Xilinx/inference-server/docs/quickstart.rst

 The easiest way to use Xilinx Inference Server is to run it inside a Docker container.
 For these instructions, you'll need Git, Python3, and `Docker <https://docs.docker.com/get-docker/>`__.
 Also ensure that you set up your host appropriately depending on which platform(s) you are using (e.g. :ref:`Vitis AI <vitis_ai:vitis ai>`).
-The helper script used for most of the commands here is :file:`proteus`.
+The helper script used for most of the commands here is :file:`proteus`: a Python script with many helpful options.
 The most up-to-date documentation for this script can be seen with :ref:`online <cli:command-line interface>` or on the terminal with :option:`--help`.
+You can also use :option:`--dry-run` before any command to see the underlying commands the script is running.

 Some options also require `Docker-Compose <https://docs.docker.com/compose/install/>`__.
 Running tests requires using Git LFS when cloning this repository to get testing assets.